In-depth

 Sodium-ion batteries are coming on the market (you can already buy AA cells).

-It will take some time before production efficiencies lead to lower prices, but we can expect to see them in energy storage systems and, potentially, entry-level EVs.
+It will take some time before production efficiencies lead to lower prices, but we can expect them in energy storage systems and entry-level EVs.

 Sodium-ion Pros and Cons